On the Rate of Asymptotic Regularity of Iterative Methods for Nonexpansive Mappings in CAT(0) Spaces and Hyperbolic Optimization: Hyperbolic HalpernGD-based Optimizer

 \section{Hyperbolic HalpernGD-based Optimizer}

-In this Section, we introduce a novel optimization scheme, the \emph{Hyperbolic HalpernGD} optimizer, obtained by replacing the Euclidean forward step with the proximal (resolvent) mapping in Hadamard spaces.
-This construction generalizes the HalpernGD algorithm to nonpositively curved geometries, providing a principled optimizer for deep models operating in hyperbolic spaces.

-The properties of the proximal mapping recalled in Section \ref{sec:preliminari} naturally motivate the definition of a \emph{Hyperbolic HalpernGD-based optimizer}.
-In the Euclidean setting, the standard HalpernSGD iteration exploits the nonexpansivity of the forward operator $F = I - \beta\nabla f$, whose averaged nature is guaranteed by the Baillon–Haddad Theorem~\ref{Baillon-Haddad}.
-However, in nonlinear spaces—such as Hadamard spaces—the differential structure required by the forward operator is no longer available.
-In this context, the proximal (or resolvent) mapping introduced in Definition~\ref{def:proxHadamard} provides a geometric analogue of the forward step, preserving nonexpansivity in the metric sense.
+In this section, we formulate a HalpernGD-type scheme on Hadamard spaces whose specialization to \(\mathbb H^n\) yields the Hyperbolic HalpernGD optimizer.
+The key idea is to replace the Euclidean forward step with the proximal (resolvent) mapping, which remains nonexpansive in the metric setting.
+The properties of the proximal mapping recalled in Section~\ref{sec:preliminari} naturally motivate this construction.
+In the Euclidean setting, the standard HalpernSGD iteration exploits the nonexpansivity of the forward operator $F = I - \eta\nabla f$, whose averaged nature is guaranteed by the Baillon–Haddad Theorem~\ref{Baillon-Haddad}.
+However, in nonlinear spaces it does not hold in general, and we provided a counterexample.